timwarnock/x-gallery/README.md

 # x-gallery prototype
-Image gallery with RESTful API backend.
-Can load large photo galleries in collapsable modal or directly on a webpage.
+Image gallery with RESTful API backend, and JavaScript frontend.
+Can load large photo galleries in collapsable modal or directly into any webpage.

 ## todo list